-Parents must notify the school by 8:00 a.m. the day that their child will be absent.
-If a phone call is not made, the parent may expect a call from the school office.
-Students are required to bring a note to the homeroom teacher within two (2) days when they return to school that includes the following:

-- The date of the absence

-- The reason for the absence

-- A phone number where a parent or guardian can be reached
+Parents must notify the school by 9:00 a.m. the day that their child will be absent, either by phone or by e-mail.
+If the absence is not reported, the parent/guardian will receive an automated phone call from the school office.
+Students are required to bring a note to the homeroom teacher within two (2) days when they return to school that includes the following: the date of the absence, the reason for the absence, a phone number where a parent or guardian can be reached, and the parent/guardian signature.
+There is no distinction made between excused and unexcused absences, regardless of the reason, including for visits to the doctor.

-- The parent/guardian signature